Oswald Peraza Player Props: Yankees vs. Angels

 - Peraza hit .306 with three doubles, a home run and six walks.

-- In nine of 21 games last year (42.9%) Peraza had at least one hit, and in five of those contests (23.8%) he picked up two or more.
+- Peraza picked up at least one hit nine times last season in 21 games played (42.9%), including multiple hits on five occasions (23.8%).

-- Appearing in 21 games last season, he hit only one long ball.
+- Logging a trip to the plate in 21 games last season, he hit only one round-tripper.

-- Peraza drove in a run in two games last year out of 21, but did not have multiple RBIs in either of those games.
+- Peraza drove in a run in two games last season out of 21, but did not have multiple RBIs in either of those games.

-- In seven of 21 games last season he touched home plate, including multiple runs once.
+- In seven of 21 games last season he crossed the plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.